Vahe1994/AQLM/README.md

 - `--finetune_dtype` - which dtype should be used on finetuning.
 By default `float32`.
 - `--amp` - whether to use amp on finetuning.
 Requires `--finetune_dtype=float32`.

-**Note** for larger models one would need multi-GPU training.
+For larger models one would need multi-GPU training.
 At the moment, FSDP training is not implemented and the model is finetuned on a single process with parameters sharded across available devices.

 ### Zero-shot benchmarks via LM Evaluation Harness